 - The console will provide two reset options and one option to cancel the operation.
 So, we’ll go with the ‘Reset and keep my games & apps’ option because this is a soft reset.

 This solution has proved handy for several users and we hope this will work for you as well.
 But if it didn’t do any good, then try the next solution.

 If your application or game is taking too long to load and after some time, your console is displaying the ‘0x8027025a’ error, then try power-cycling your console.
 Even if the soft reset didn’t work for you, you can still apply the power-cycle procedure.
+This method works for various Xbox errors.
 So, try the following steps.

 - First, you’ll turn off your console by pressing the ‘Power’ button on the console.

 - Then, you’ll cut the power source of your console for 10-30 seconds.

 - After 10-30 seconds, you’ll re-plug the console and turn it back on.